mchung94/pyramid-service/README.md

 top of stock pile -> 3h 4h 5h 6h 7h 8h 9h Th Jh Qh Kh As 2s 3s 4s 5s 6s 7s 8s 9s Ts Js Qs Ks
 ```

+If you are curious if your deck is formatted correctly, just run it through
+the service and it will tell you if there are missing or duplicated cards.

 ### Endpoints
 Given a card deck string like the above, the service supports all of Microsoft
 Solitaire Collection's challenges with these endpoints:
+- Board Challenges (clearing the 28 pyramid cards)
   - /pyramid-solitaire/solver/board?deck=...
+  - It only needs a single query parameter, the deck.
-  - The Board Challenge solver is for finding the minimum number of steps to
+  - This will find the minimum number of steps to clear the 28 pyramid cards,
-  clear the 28 pyramid cards, even if there are still cards in the stock or
+    even if there are still cards in the stock or waste piles.
+If there is no
-  waste piles.
+    solution, it will return a "solution" that just tells you to lose quickly.
+- Score Challenges (maximizing the score)
   - /pyramid-solitaire/solver/score?goalScore=2500&currentScore=1800&deck=...
-  - The Score Challenge solver, given the goal score and the current score,
+  - It needs three query parameters:
+    - goalScore
+    - currentScore
+    - deck
-  will find the fastest way to reach the goal score.
+  - This will find the fastest way to reach the goal score.
+If that's not
+    possible, it will try to maximize the score overall.
 The maximum possible
-  score is 1290 so if you want to just maximize the score without a goal in
+    score is 1290, so if you want to just maximize the score without a goal in
-  mind, use that.
+    mind, use goalScore=1290&currentScore=0.
+- Card Challenges (removing cards of a given rank)
   - /pyramid-solitaire/solver/card?goalNumberToRemove=4&rankToRemove=J&currentNumberRemoved=1&deck=...
-  - The Card Challenge solver, given a card rank, a goal number of cards to
-  remove (of that rank), and the current number of cards removed so far, will
+  - It needs three query parameters:
+    - rankToRemove (one of A 2 3 4 5 6 7 8 9 T J Q K)
+    - goalNumberToRemove
+    - currentNumberRemoved
-  find the best way to remove that many cards.
-For example, with
+  - This will find the best way to remove the cards to reach the goal.
-  goalNumberToRemove=4, rankToRemove=J, and currentNumberRemoved=1, it means
+    For example, with goalNumberToRemove=4, rankToRemove=J, and
-  your goal is to remove 4 Jacks, and you've removed one Jack so far.
-This is
+    currentNumberRemoved=1, it means your goal is to remove 4 Jacks, and you've
-  the solver that can potentially return multiple results - in the examples of
+    removed one Jack so far.
+This is the solver that can potentially return
-  the 4 Jacks, if it found a way to remove 1 Jack while clearing the board, or
+    multiple results - in this example, if it found a way to remove 1 Jack
-  remove 2 Jacks without clearing the board, it doesn't know which is better
+    while clearing the board, or remove 2 Jacks without clearing the board, it
-  (not clearing the board means having to use limited re-deals) so it returns
+    doesn't know which is better (not clearing the board means having to use
-  both solutions.
+    limited re-deals) so it returns both solutions.